HectorRDB/dbgwas/README.md

 Scaling on new datasets will essentially depend on the number of strains and the number of unique presence/absence patterns obtained across unitigs, i.e., on the genetic variability in the dataset.

-## Troubleshooting

-**IMPORTANT: DBGWAS ONLY WORKS ON LINUX FOR THE MOMENT.**

-**IMPORTANT: DBGWAS' OUTPUT IS ONLY TESTED WITH GOOGLE CHROME, FIREFOX AND OPERA BROWSERS.**

-If you have any doubts or find any bug, please fill in an issue at https://gitlab.com/leoisl/dbgwas/issues .

 # Customizing annotation databases